Makktu/wheres-my-60/README.md

 1. Appearance.
 It looks OK now but it could look better, and I need to work on my design skills.

 2. Refining the bus search algorithm.
 Sometimes the search returns a 60 bus that mainfestly isn't the 60 bus required.
 The problem occurs when Stagecoach have up to 4 buses out at once.
 (Usually there are only 2 buses, one Inbound, one Outbound.)
 E.g. a bus sitting in Little Heath, when the 60 the user wants is in Chelylesmore.
 A simple Latitude exclusion might do it.
 But what else might that break?

+17 October 2021

+Discovered a bug whereby the search wheel displays continuously and refreshes itself, indicating mutiple calls to the API behind the scenes.
+This could potentially break the CORS proxy with too many requests.
+Need to remedy this.

+Also want to add the proper dark-mode map.
+And perhaps change the heading colours too.